BitcoinDesign/Guide/guide/payments/send.md

 %}

 ### Do's
-- Notify users of confirmed outgoing/incoming payments
+- Clearly indicate state of the outgoing transaction
-- Show the amount of confirmations a transaction has received
+- Show the amount of confirmations the transaction has gotten
 - Provide information on transaction/block ID for receipt purposes
-- Notify the user which stage of the process their transaction is in:
-    - Awaiting broadcast
-    - Broadcast, awaiting validation
-    - Validated, awaiting propagation
-    - Awaiting confirmation
-- Or, simply show the transaction as pending, perhaps with a time estimate if possible

 ### Don'ts
 - Show a  the transaction as confirmed until it has received ***at least*** one confirmation, but preferably six